frixaco/frixaco.com/README.md

 - [ ] Prepare projects for showcase
 - [ ] Add AI chat for projects (so user can ask about the project)
 - [ ] I wanted to do some <iframe> trick, remember what it was
+- [ ] For projects add stats like LoC, commits, etc.